To clients, marketing can seem like a magic trick. You take money and turn it into more money.

 At the end of the day, the most important metric for measuring the success of your marketing campaigns is conversions.
 That could mean anything from driving traffic to your client’s website, pushing sales or increasing sign-ups for newsletter and blog subscribers.

 Reporting on conversions is essential, but luckily you can put most of the reporting process on autopilot after setting things up.
-Using Raven’s Report Builder, you can show exactly what your marketing efforts have yielded through a conversion-focused report with Google Analytics, Google Search Console (previously Google Webmaster Tools), and Bing Webmaster Tools.
+Using Raven’s Marketing Report Builder, you can show exactly what your marketing efforts have yielded through a conversion-focused report with Google Analytics, Google Search Console (previously Google Webmaster Tools), and Bing Webmaster Tools.

 Before you start building a report, you’ll need to make sure that all of your data sources are connected.
 In this case, we’re specifically talking about Google Analytics, Google Search Console and Bing Webmaster Tools.
 These are your workhorses for displaying conversion data, though they’re tackling conversions in different ways.